Find out more about PBSGL and find out how membership can help you.Find out more

 I am the CPD Manager within CPD Connect.
 I previously worked in NHS Ayrshire & Arran’s Dental Service for 11 years and part of my role there was the provision of continuing professional development (CPD) for General Dental Practitioners and their teams.
 I started in NHS Education for Scotland (NES) in 2015 and my role includes budget management, governance and service development.
 My favourite part of the role is working with the wider team of nurses, GPs, pharmacists and pharmacy technicians who design our educational resources and the administration team who are the backbone of the CPD Connect service.
 I am based in the Glasgow office but as I have a national role you can regularly find me in our other offices in Inverness, Aberdeen and Edinburgh.

-Our admin team consists of Theresa Budge, Jacqui Dillon, Andree Fraser, Liza Grant, Michael Hutcheson, Adalia Ikiroma, Joyce Quin, Liz Philips, Gayle Reid and Deppie Roumpeka.
+Our admin team consists of Theresa Budge, Jacqui Dillon, Andree Fraser, Sima Gafarova, Liza Grant, Michael Hutcheson, Adalia Ikiroma, Joyce Quin, Liz Phillips, Gayle Reid, Deppie Roumpeka and Liz Taylor.
 Although we are all based across 4 offices in Aberdeen, Edinburgh, Glasgow and Inverness, we work closely to provide admin support across the whole of CPD Connect, including to PBSGL members.
 We update the website, plan and prepare for facilitation training events, administer the production of modules and provide support to our members and groups across the UK.
 We provide much needed support for the other educational activities of CPD Connect such as our topic teaching days and one day events such as Cradle-to-Grave and A Day in the Life of a Busy General Practice and Peer Review Video Consultations.
 We also support the provision of CPD specifically aimed at General Practice Nurses/nurses working in Primary Care, including a variety of learning programmes and teaching days.